Mikuana/rumydata/README.md

     without exposing any information about the actual data in the file

+This package provides all of this with the don't repeat yourself (DRY) principle at its core.

+ - the code that defines the data, documents the data
+ - the code that defines the data, validates the data

 ## Example

 For this example, we'll pretend that Alice needs Bob to send her data.